prebid/prebid.github.io/prebid-mobile/modules/rendering/android-sdk-integration-gam.md

 **RewardedAdUnit** - is an object that will load and display the particular ad.
 To create it you should provide

-- **configId** - an ID of a [Stored Impression](/prebid-server/features/pbs-storedreqs.html) on the Prebid server
+- **configId** - is an ID of a [Stored Impression](/prebid-server/features/pbs-storedreqs.html) on the Prebid server
-- **eventHandler** - the instance of rewarded event handler
+- **eventHandler** - is the instance of the rewarded event handler

-Also, you can assign the listener for processing ad events.
+You can also assign the listener for processing ad events.

 #### Step 3: Load the Ad
 {:.no_toc}

-Simply call the `loadAd()` method to start an In-App Bidding flow.
+Call the `loadAd()` method to start the In-App Bidding flow.
 The ad unit will load an ad and will wait for explicit instructions to display the Rewarded Ad.

-#### Step 4: Show the Ad when it is ready
+#### Step 4: Display the Ad when it is ready
 {:.no_toc}

-The most convenient way to determine if the ad is ready for displaying is to listen for particular listener method:
+The most convenient way to determine if the ad is ready for displaying is to listen for the listener method:

 ``` kotlin
 override fun onAdLoaded(rewardedAdUnit: RewardedAdUnit) {